KlaBier/klabier.github.io/_posts/2021-01-22-ZeroTrust Monitoring.md

 date: 2021-01-22T22:01:32
 layout: list

-description: keep an eye on it :-)
+description: Keep an eye to the most sensitive accounts in your Azure AD

 image:
   path: /MyPics/2021-01-22-ZeroTrust Monitoring_cover.png